Soares/simplifience.com/post/sample/growth.md

 <div class="growth" data-compounds="0"></div>

 <aside class="info" markdown="block">
-If you want more you'll have to increase either your interest rate or your time period.
+If you want more you'll have to increase either your interest rate or your time period: $p * 2.718...$ is the maximum amount of money you can in a year at an interest rate of $100\%$ per year.
 </aside>

 It turns out that the maximum amount of growth you can get from *continuously doubling* for one time period is $≈ 271.8\%$ growth.
 We call this $e$, and we'll learn *why* it's roughly $2.718$ in later simplifience articles.